tomato42/marvin-toolkit/README.md

 Stop providing RSA PKCS#1 v1.5 decryption support.
-If possible, don't provide RSA OEAP decryption support either—while depadding is much easier to perform in constant time way, it depends on the previous RSA decryption step being constant time.
+If possible, don't provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
 That is, security of RSA OEAP requires big integer arithmetic that is constant time.
-For example, gmplib does not provide high-level functions for side-channel free deblinding (multiplication modulo) while and OpenSSL BIGNUM don't provide a public interface to perform the de-blinding step and conversion to a byte string in side-channel free manner.
+For example, gmplib does not provide high-level functions for side-channel free deblinding (multiplication modulo) while and OpenSSL BIGNUM doesn't provide a public interface to perform the de-blinding step and conversion to a byte string in side-channel free manner.

 ## How to test?